fadh3r/synchronized_lighting_for_vesc/README.md

-# Synchronized Lighting for VESC
+# New Document# Synchronized Lighting for VESC

 * The idea is to lightup the underbody of a skateboard in accordance with the movement - for example, like you skating the rainbow ;)